RandomGgames/Statistics-Data-Pack/README.md

 Scoreboards can be displayed on the sidebar using the command `/scoreboard objectives setdisplay sidebar OBJECTIVE` or in the player list with `/scoreboard objectives setdisplay list OBJECTIVE`

-Since there are so many scoreboard objectives, when removing the pack, run `/function disable:statistics` which will DELETE all the scoreboard objectives and automatically disable itself.
+Since there are so many scoreboard objectives, if you want to delete the pack AND reset/remove all the objectives it creates, use the built in `/function disable:statistics` command to disable the pack.
+This will delete all objectives and disable the pack in one command.